RolandChristensen/developer-journal/_drafts/git.md

 To try it out add a comment somewhere, delete a comment somewhere, and change a comment somewhere.
 Before adding the changes, do a diff to make sure there where no accidental changes made.
 `$ git diff`: displays a diff of the changes made to files.

+The Git Terminal uses color coding and is easier to read than this.
+Deletions are in red and are preceeded by a '-' sign.
+Additions are in green and are preceeded by a '+' sign.
+Any lines that are modified have two lines the line that was replaced beginning with a '-' and the line that replaces it preceeded by a '+'.
+Lines that do not begin with either a '-' or '+' are untouched.

 ```
+$ git diff
+diff --git a/cypress.config.js b/cypress.config.js
+index de886c6..a13c7f0 100644
+--- a/cypress.config.js
++++ b/cypress.config.js
+@@ -3,8 +3,10 @@ const { defineConfig } = require("cypress");
+ module.exports = defineConfig({
+   e2e: {
+     setupNodeEvents(on, config) {
+-      // The environment will default to 'local' if you do not set the environmentName when starting cypress
++      // The environment will default to 'local' if environmentName is not set when starting cypress
+       // Start cypress using: $ npx cypress open --env environmentName={dev|stage|prod}
++      // Secrets are stored in (local.settings.json, dev.settings.json, etc..)
++      // Make sure to add settings files with secrets into .gitignore file.
+       const environmentName = config.env.environmentName || 'local'
+       const environmentFilename = `./${environmentName}.settings.json`
+       const settings = require(environmentFilename)
+@@ -13,10 +15,6 @@ module.exports = defineConfig({
+       }
+       return config

+-      // Remember to add any secrets file to your .gitignore file
 ```

 https://www.atlassian.com/git/tutorials/rewriting-history